Upcoming Events

 Leading up to and during Black History Month, the OEIC collaborated with Dr. Nicole Kaniki of Senomi Solutions to host a series of online workshops designed to help employees deepen their understanding of anti-racism.

-The OEIC collaborated with Hook or Crook Consulting to provide KPU employees with online workshops to deepen learning around Anti-Racism.
+The OEIC worked with Hook or Crook Consulting to provide KPU employees with online workshops to deepen learning around Anti-Racism.

 KPU's Second Annual Anti-Racism Symposium - March 21, 2024